Rajpratik71/linux-manPages/msgfmt.md

               align strings to NUMBER bytes (default: 1)

        --endianness=BYTEORDER
-              write  out  32-bit numbers in the given byte order (big or lit‐ tle, default depends on platform)
+              write out 32-bit numbers in the given byte order (big or little, default depends on platform)

        --no-hash
               binary file will not include the hash table